loopwerk/Saga/README.md

 Saga does its work in multiple stages.

 1. First, it finds all the files within the `input` folder
 2. Then, for every registered step, it passes those files to matching readers (matching based on the extensions the reader declares it supports).
-Readers are responsible for turning for example Markdown or RestructuredText files, into `Page` instances.
+Readers are responsible for turning for example Markdown or RestructuredText files, into `Item` instances.
 Such readers are not bundled with Saga itself, instead you'll have to install one such as [SagaParsleyMarkdownReader](https://github.com/loopwerk/SagaParsleyMarkdownReader), [SagaPythonMarkdownReader](https://github.com/loopwerk/SagaPythonMarkdownReader), or [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader).
 3. Finally Saga runs all the registered steps again, now executing the writers.
-These writers expect to be given a function that can turn a `RenderingContext` (which hold the `Page` among other things) into a `String`, which it'll then write to disk, to the `output` folder.
-To turn a `Page` into a HTML `String`, you'll want to use a template language or a HTML DSL, such as [SagaSwimRenderer](https://github.com/loopwerk/SagaSwimRenderer).
+These writers expect to be given a function that can turn a `RenderingContext` (which hold the `Item` among other things) into a `String`, which it'll then write to disk, to the `output` folder.
+To turn an `Item` into a HTML `String`, you'll want to use a template language or a HTML DSL, such as [SagaSwimRenderer](https://github.com/loopwerk/SagaSwimRenderer).

 Readers are expected to support the parsing of metadata contained within a document, such as this example for Markdown files: